CognitiveAISystems/RATE/README.md

 RATE (Recurrent Action Transformer with Memory) is a novel offline RL agent designed specifically for solving memory-intensive tasks.
 The model combines transformer architecture with memory mechanisms to effectively handle long-term dependencies in sequential decision-making tasks.

-Update: The RATE training framework also includes the [ELMUR (External Layer Memory with Update/Rewrite)](offline_rl_baselines/ELMUR) model - a novel memory-augmented transformer architecture designed for long-horizon RL tasks.
+> **Note**: The RATE training framework also includes the [ELMUR (External Layer Memory with Update/Rewrite)](offline_rl_baselines/ELMUR) model - a novel memory-augmented transformer architecture designed for long-horizon RL tasks.

 ## Implementation Status